Skip to main content

 Key Facts

-4. The dormant Industrial Disputes (Amendment) Act, 1982 and the Industrial Relations Code, 2020 (effective 21 Nov 2025) may influence the interpretation.
+3. Key statutes under scrutiny: Section 2(j) of the Industrial Disputes Act, the dormant Industrial Disputes (Amendment) Act, 1982, and the Industrial Relations Code, 2020 (effective 21 Nov 2025).

 Background & Context

-The definition of ‘industry’ determines the reach of the Industrial Disputes Act, influencing labour‑relations, social security and the implementation of the Industrial Relations Code.
-Resolving the long‑standing judicial inconsistency showcases the Supreme Court’s role in statutory interpretation and the interplay between the judiciary and legislative reforms, a key theme in GS‑2 Polity and GS‑3 Economy.
+The definition of ‘industry’ determines the reach of labour legislation, influencing employer‑employee relations, social security, and the implementation of recent labour reforms.
+Resolving this statutory ambiguity showcases the Supreme Court’s role in statutory interpretation and the interplay between the judiciary, legislature, and executive in shaping labour policy.

 UPSC Syllabus Connections